-What do you think about the new Health Professions Program between LFC and RFU?
+What do you think about the new Health Professions Program between Lake Forest College and Rosalind Franklin University?

 I am very enthusiastic about the new Health Professions Program between Lake Forest College and Rosalind Franklin University.
-I believe that there are so many career trajectories related to healthcare, public health, and the sciences that many high school and undergraduate students do not know about.
+There are so many career trajectories related to healthcare, public health, and the sciences that many high school and undergraduate students do not know about.
 For example, when I first arrived at Lake Forest College, I did not know that I wanted to pursue a career in epidemiology.
-In fact, I didn’t even have a clear understanding on the meaning of epidemiology!
-However, my time at Lake Forest, as well as my research experience at Rosalind Franklin University, helped me to discover that a career in epidemiology was the perfect fit for me.
-The opportunities to explore, ask questions, and have a variety of experiences in a supportive environment made all the difference for me in helping me choose my career path.
+In fact, I didn’t even have a clear understanding of the meaning of epidemiology!
+However, my time at Lake Forest College, as well as my research experience at Rosalind Franklin University, helped me to discover that a career in epidemiology was the perfect fit for me.
+The opportunities to explore, ask questions and have a variety of experiences in a supportive environment made all the difference for me in helping me choose my career path.
 My hope is that the new Health Professions Program will give students those same opportunities and support many of our future health professionals, researchers, and scientists in their many endeavors.

 What skills and experiences at Lake Forest do you believe will help you be successful?

 As a student at Lake Forest, I became very comfortable with giving oral presentations about my research, whether this occurred in a classroom or during a summer research experience.
-This level of comfort with public speaking and communication with others has made a tremendous difference in my success beyond my time at Lake Forest because I am now able to present my research to fellow researchers and other audiences with ease.
-Additionally, while at Lake Forest, I gained a lot of experience with crafting documents such as a curriculum vitae, cover letter, and personal statements.
-These are skills that I’ve used countless times when applying for employment or academic positions and skills that will be relevant and necessary for years to come.
+This level of comfort with public speaking and communication with others has made a tremendous difference in my success beyond my time at Lake Forest College because I am now able to present my research to fellow researchers and other audiences with ease.
+Additionally, while at Lake Forest College, I gained experience crafting documents such as a curriculum vitae, cover letter, and personal statements.
+These are skills I’ve used countless times when applying for employment or academic positions and skills that will be relevant and necessary for years to come.

 What advice would you give a high school student looking to pursue pre-health and is considering Lake Forest College?

-I would advise that Lake Forest College is a wonderful place to be able to honor your interests and goals while remaining open to the possibility of learning something new or gaining a new experience.
-During my time at the College, I always felt that I was able to take courses that were interesting to me while also fulfilling my requirements.
-Moreover, I felt encouraged and supported by faculty and my peers in achieving my goals or taking steps toward achieving my goals.
+Lake Forest College is a wonderful place to honor your interests and goals while remaining open to the possibility of learning something new and gaining new experience.
+During my time at the College, I was able to take courses that were interesting to me while also fulfilling my requirements.
+Moreover, I felt encouraged and supported by faculty and my peers in achieving my goals.
 On the other hand, I was encouraged to step out of my comfort zone and challenge myself.
-This balance allowed me to pursue my interests and goals while discovering new ones as well, which can be a vital process in developing long-term academic and career goals.
-In short, Lake Forest College will support you in your pre-health, public health, or science-related quests but will also challenge you to new experiences that will strengthen your current interests or introduce you to all new ones.
+This balance allowed me to pursue my interests and goals while discovering new ones - a vital process in developing long-term academic and career goals.
+In short, Lake Forest College will support you in your pre-health, public health, or science-related quests but will also challenge you to engage in new experiences that will strengthen your current interests or introduce you to all new ones.